yunchenyc/RNN_ringlike_structure/README.md

 ## Reproducing results from the paper
 All main code is named by related figure or table, e.g.figure_5.py.

-The dataset required to run the code can be downloaded from https://data.mendeley.com/datasets/8gngr6tphf.
+The relevant experimental data can be downloaded from https://data.mendeley.com/datasets/8gngr6tphf.

 ## License